atulnarayanan/datasetapp/README.md

 - docker-compose up -d --build

-## Accessing the Database
+## Accessing the Dataset Application

 - Access via http://localhost to access the frontend

+## Import
+- Import any Dataset with different column types (int, float and str mainly considered here) and pick int and float fields for compute and plot.

 ### Notes

-1. Backend Improvements: Adding Celery async task queue for processing dataset uploads to scale large dataset imports.
+1. Backend Improvements (TBD): Adding Celery async task queue for processing dataset uploads to scale large dataset imports.